tddstuke/Not-Another-IMDB/README.md

 - [Jake Bauer](https://github.com/Rolo2121)

-## Technology
+## Technology Stack

-Axios bcrypt dotenv express express-handlebars express-session mysql2 sequelize connect-session-sequelize
+- axios = Promise based HTTP client for the browser and node.js
+- bcrypt = Library to hash passwords
+- dotenv = Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.-                express
+- express-handlebars = A Handlebars view engine for Express
+- express-session = Session data is not saved in the cookie itself, just the session ID.
+Session data is stored                           server-side.
+- mysql2 = Supports prepared statements, non-utf8 encodings, binary log protocol, compression, ssl much more-                    sequelize
+- connect-session-sequelize = A SQL session store using Sequelize.js.

 ## License